myatktun/myatktun.github.io/_sources/Linux.rst

     * ``sudo -i`` or ``su -l`` or ``su -``, login as root
     * ``sudo passwd root``, set new password for root

-PAM
----
-    * Pluggable Authentication Module can configure methods to authenticate users
-    * ``/etc/pam.d/``, configuration files for PAM
-    * modules are loaded in order, but control field can change the order

 ACLs
 ----
     * define specific permissions to two or more users/groups